 After reading this post, you are likely never to encounter any issue if you want to pay for Facebook ads in Nigeria with the local currency, Naira.

-Facebook has always been a good advertising medium for business owners in Nigeria looking to reach and maintain customers.
-In the past, we only had the option of paying for ad campaigns with the United States dollar.
+Facebook has always been a good advertising medium for business owners in Nigeria looking to spread the world about their businesses.
+In the past, we only had the option to pay for advert campaigns with the United States dollar.
 This didn’t go well for most individuals.
 Some incurred debts due to exchange rates, rejected debit cards or monthly international spend limit.

 To avoid this situation, most businesses opted in for dollar debit cards or paid advertising agencies to run campaigns on their behalf.
-But then, everything changed for Nigerians in 2017.
+But then, everything changed in 2017 for Nigerians.

 The ability to pay for Facebook ads in Naira officially began in March 2017, with the help of the third party payment processor PayU.